saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/additional-proxies.md

 }
 ```

-Here's an example of another PAC setup with a single proxy:
+Here's an example of a single-proxy PAC setup for public internet access:
 ```javascript title="single_proxy.pac"
     // A proxy is required to reach external resources function FindProxyForURL(url, host) {